glbala87/ELLA_tool/docs/concepts/filtering.md

 5. There must be at least one variant transmitted from the paternal side and one transmitted from the maternal side.

 ::: warning NOTE
-For the second part of the third rule - "in exactly one of the parents" - note this excerpt from the article:
+For the third rule, note this excerpt from the article:

 "[This rule] is applicable only if we assume that no de novo mutations occurred.
 The number of de novo mutations is estimated to be below five per exome per generation, thus, the likelihood that an individual is compound heterozygous and at least one of these mutations arose de novo is low.
 If more than one family member is affected, de novo mutations are even orders of magnitudes less likely as a recessive disease cause.
 On the other hand, excluding these variants from the further analysis helps to remove many sequencing artifacts."
 :::

-### Homozygous recessive
+### Homozygous recessive variant

 This rule set checks for homo-/hemizygous variants in genes defined with recessive inheritance.
 The following conditions must be met: